 - A link description of about 30 characters

 - An ad copy text of about 90 characters

 - A recommended image size of 1200 by 628 pixels

 Once a user fills in the form, Facebook stores their email addresses on your Facebook ads account.
 You now have to move these new leads tour CRM system.
 The easiest way to do this is to automate the whole process.
 You can do this by setting up your campaigns using AdEspresso.

 A canvas Ad is an engaging ad that allows users to interact with content on Facebook.
 It is currently available only on mobile newsfeed because we tend to interact more with mobile devices.
-With canvas, your target audience is able to swipe through a carousel of images, tilt the images in different directions, or zoom in and out by moving their fingertips.
-An advantage of a canvas ad is that it loads ten times faster than normal mobile web applications.
+With canvas, your target audience can swipe through a carousel of images, tilt the pictures in different directions, or zoom in and out by moving their fingertips.
+An advantage of a canvas ad is that it loads ten times faster than typical mobile web applications.

 Some of its specs include:

 - An Ad copy text of about 90characters